All of our content is written by humans, not robots. Learn More

 How Do Outdoor Security Cameras Work?

 With the threats of snow, rain, and hail (depending on where you live), many people wonder how to use and install outdoor security cameras.
 The truth is that there’s not much difference in using outdoor cameras vs. indoor cameras.
-Of course, you have to worry about durability, which is indicated in the camera’s IP rating5 and temperature range.
+Of course, you have to worry about durability, which is indicated in the camera’s IP rating and temperature range.
 Another consideration is the power source, if your outdoor camera isn’t wireless.
 If it’s wired, it’ll need proximity to an outdoor outlet.
 You may also want to hide your outdoor cameras, although we’d argue that you should keep some visible to deter crime.

 Aside from that, outdoor cameras work the exact same way as indoor cameras, connecting to mobile applications via Wi-Fi in most cases.
 With infrared night vision, you should be able to see clearly, day or night.
 However, note that weather conditions can affect visibility, so you may want to pair your outdoor camera with security lights.